-1.13 Hepatocellular Carcinoma
+1.13 Merkel Cell Carcinoma

-KEYTRUDA is indicated for the treatment of patients with hepatocellular carcinoma (HCC) who have been previously treated with sorafenib.
+KEYTRUDA is indicated for the treatment of adult and pediatric patients with recurrent locally advanced or metastatic Merkel cell carcinoma (MCC).

 This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.13)].
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.